CoQ10 (Coenzyme Q10)

 Our natural production of CoQ10 declines gradually with age, and levels can also be influenced by diet, stress, and certain medications.
 Because of this, CoQ10 has become a popular supplement for supporting general energy and wellbeing.

+However, it’s not a substitute for balanced meals, sleep, hydration or stress management — the foundations of good energy production.
 Some people find CoQ10 supportive, but responses vary, and it should be viewed as a complementary addition rather than a quick fix.

 Energy production: CoQ10 helps convert food into usable cellular energy.